Reference

 - Failure must be explicit

 Policy-only safety is too easy to bypass and too inconsistent across teams.
-MAPLE pushes these guarantees into the runtime so unsafe execution becomes a system error rather than a documentation violation.
+Maple pushes these guarantees into the OS authority kernel so unsafe execution becomes a system error rather than a documentation violation.

 How to use this page